astley92/split-endpoints-python/README.md

 2. Uncomment desired end point section
 3. Run `main.py`

-If you want to run in production mode add `environment="production"` flag to the req instantiation
+If you want to run in production mode add `mode="production"` flag to the req instantiation

 ### Pre-requisites
 1. Python 3.x